Rapptz/discord.py/docs/guide/topics/embeds.rst

 .. image:: /images/guide/topics/embeds/link_embed.png
     :scale: 50%

-Bots are also able to send embeds without any links in the message content:
+Bots and webhooks alike are also able to send embeds without any links in the message content:

 .. image:: /images/guide/topics/embeds/simple_embed.png
     :scale: 50%